U.S. Deaths Near 100,000, An Incalculable Loss: Reception

-An image of the front page was tweeted by the Times the Saturday before publication; it had 61,000 retweets and more than 116,000 likes within hours.
-This tweet was later deleted and replaced with an image of the late edition after one obituary was linked to a homicide victim.
+An image of the front page was tweeted by the Times the Saturday before print publication; it had 61,000 retweets and more than 116,000 likes within hours.
+This tweet was later deleted and replaced with an image of the late print edition after the discovery that one man identified as a COVID-19 victim had in fact been killed in a homicide.
 Many noted that the front page resembled those of newspapers in the late 1800s or early 1900s due to its lack of large headers or photos.

 A number of publications again highlighted those that matched their target demographic: KNXV-TV the eight from Arizona, Nola.com the 20 from Louisiana, Boston.com the 80 from Massachusetts, KOCO-TV the three Oklahomans, Philippine Daily Inquirer the two Filipinos, The National Herald the twelve Greek-Americans.

 Princeton University Library made it part of its Graphic Arts Collection.

 Its publication was followed by the first week of the George Floyd protests.
-This inspired the art director Adrianne Benzion and freelance copywriter Jessica McEwan duplicated the cover with 350 names of Black individuals who died following an interaction with the police since 2000.
-Instead of a short eulogy the status of the victims’ case is stated, a large share of which reads “pending investigation.”
+This inspired the art director Adrianne Benzion and freelance copywriter Jessica McEwan to duplicate the cover with 350 names of Black people who died following an interaction with the police since 2000.
+Instead of a short eulogy, the status of each victim’s case is stated, a large share of which read “pending investigation.”

 The cover design was ranked 19th in Ad Age's "30 Best Creative Brand Moves of 2020".

 Legacy

-As the death toll continued the mount, the status of 100,000 deaths as being incalculable was referenced by journalists in order to express how hard a multitude of that figure was to put into frame or how callous later headlines by the Times were in comparison.
+As the death toll continued to mount, the status of 100,000 deaths as being incalculable was referenced by journalists in order to express how hard a multitude of that figure was to put into frame or how callous later headlines by the Times were in comparison.